IZ7BOJ/RPi-LoRa-KISS-TNC-2ndgen/README.md

 ### Wiring Connections

-Power pins, SPI pins, `RESET`, and `BUSY` pins must be connected between RPi and LoRa module.
+Power pins, SPI pins, `RESET`, `BUSY`, IRQ, TXEN, RXEN pins must be connected between RPi and LoRa module.
 The default SPI port is using bus id 0 and cs id 0.
-The default GPIO pins used for connecting to SX126x with Broadcom pin numbering are as follows.
-Note: DIO1 must be connected because is used as RX IRQ
+DIO1 must be connected because is used as RX IRQ.
+TXEN and RXEN must be connected because are used to manage the RX/TX switch of the module The pins declared in the default config.py are as follows, but can be modified as you prefer

+Note: The  GPIO pins are declared with Broadcom pin numbering, they does not indicate the position on the physical connector!
+To see the correspondance between them, see: https://pinout.xyz/

 | Semtech SX126x | Raspberry Pi |
 | :------------: | :------:|